Who can help me in the first days?

 The city of Peterborough has various agencies which serve newcomers, immigrants and refugees.
-They can provide assistance with your settlement.
+They can assist with your settlement.

 New Canadians Centre (NCC)

-The NCC is a non-profit charitable organization dedicated to supporting immigrants, refugees and other newcomers in the Peterborough area and easing their process of adjusting to a new life in Canada.
+The NCC is a non-profit charitable organization dedicated to supporting immigrants, refugees and other newcomers in the Peterborough area.
+Easing their process of adjusting to a new life in Canada.

-At the NCC you can also pick up the Peterborough Welcome Pass.
-This pass provides free or discounted admission to a variety of cultural, arts and recreational organizations and programs and is available to anyone who is new to Peterborough and has gone through the immigration process.
+At the NCC, you can also get the Peterborough Welcome Pass.
+It provides free or discounted admission to many cultural, artistic and recreational programs.
+It is available to anyone who is new to Peterborough and has gone through the immigration process.

 Peterborough Immigration Partnership (PIP)

-Formerly Peterborough Partnership Council on Immigrant Integration (PPCII) – The PIP exists to promote, advance and support coordinated immigrant integration in the Peterborough community.
+The PIP exists to promote and support immigrant integration in the Peterborough community.

 Casa Maria Refugee Homes

-Casa Maria is a non-profit organization in Peterborough that supports and offers safe temporary shelter to refugees and refugee claimants regardless of race, social status, religion or cultural tradition.
-Casa Maria homes are owned and operated by the Sisters of St Joseph of Peterborough, Ontario, a registered Canadian charity.
+Casa Maria is a non-profit organization that offers safe temporary shelter to refugees.
+Their support is regardless of race, social status, religion or cultural tradition.
+Casa Maria Homes are owned and operated by the Sisters of St Joseph of Peterborough, Ontario, a registered Canadian charity.

-Aside from providing shelter to refugees, Casa Maria also helps them with the claims application process, with making medical appointments for new families, with accessing community support services, with enrolling children in local schools, with encouraging and seeking opportunities for English language instruction and seeking out professional counselling as required.
+Aside from providing shelter to refugees, Casa Maria also helps them with the claims application process, making medical appointments for new families, accessing community support services, enrolling children in local schools, encouraging and seeking opportunities for English language instruction and seeking professional counselling as required.

 Welcome Wagon is a free service that welcomes newcomers to a community.
 They provide community information, maps, recommendations for services and stores, gifts and coupons from local businesses.